-Dossier Submitter has made every effort to identify uses of microplastics, in which the particles have a size < 100 nm.
+The Dossier Submitter has made every effort to identify uses of microplastics, in which the particles have a size < 100 nm.
 In general these applications are not common.
 However, the Dossier Submitter is aware for example of uses of polymer coated inorganic particles used in cosmetic products where some or the majority of particles are smaller than 100nm.
 However, as the Dossier Submitter has suggested a cut-off based on a particle size distribution with 1 (w/w)% threshold, the Dossier Submitter considers that also the majority of these uses are likely to fall under the scope of the proposed restriction.

-A solution to the practical difficulties of the 1 nm lower limit would be to increase the lower limit of the restriction to 100 nm to harmonise with the upper limit of the EU nanomaterial definition.
+A solution to the practical difficulties of the 1 nm lower limit would be to increase the lower limit of the conditions of the restriction (not the definition of a microplastic) to 100 nm to harmonise with the upper limit of the EU nanomaterial definition.

 The Dossier Submitter concludes that a revised lower limit of 100 nm is a pragmatic solution that balances risk reduction against the obvious analytical constraints and challenges of the initially proposed 1 nm limit.
-The Dossier Submitter still considers that particles containing solid polymer <1 nm are microplastics but, based on practical and legal certainty considerations, the lower limit of the restriction should be set at 100nm, at least in the short-term.
+The Dossier Submitter still considers that particles containing solid polymer <100 nm are microplastics but, based on practical and legal certainty considerations, the lower limit of the restriction should be set at 100nm, at least in the short-term.
 The Dossier Submitter notes that raw materials containing microplastics <100nm, where these can be reliably characterised, should not be intentionally added to products.

 In addition, as noted above, it should also be remembered that, as a microplastic is defined based on a particle size distribution, substances/mixtures with particles <100 nm would still be considered microplastics if >1% of the weight of the particles was within the relevant range (i.e. 0.1 to 5 000 µm).

+RAC and SEAC box

+RAC considered that a lower size limit was not necessary to specify in the conditions of the restriction as analytical methods <100 nm are not currently considered to be reliable and enforcement could be based on ‘document checks’, rather than analytical means.

+SEAC considered that a temporary lower limit of 100nm in the conditions of the restriction could appropriate in the event that particles <100nm could not be reliably characterised and enforcement could not be on the basis of ‘document checks’.

+These details of these changes are reported in the RAC and SEAC opinion, together with the justification for these changes.

 The Dossier Submitter concluded in the Annex XV report that ‘solubility’ [in water] would not be an appropriate criterion to describe a microplastic but that, instead, the concept of the presence of a solid particle would be emphasised.
 The Dossier Submitter considered that as a polymer that was not present as a solid particle would not be a microplastic then this was, to all intents and purposes, equivalent to derogating ‘soluble’ polymers.
 However, stakeholders noted in the consultation that the consequences of a release of microplastics that would inevitably and immediately lose their particle form once in the environment (e.g. soluble polymers) are different from microplastics that would retain their particle form once released to the environment (e.g. pre-production pellets).
 As both of these microplastics are treated similarly under derogation 5(b), stakeholders argued that the requirements outlined in paragraphs 7 and 8 are disproportionate for soluble polymers.